 People with HSV-1 can experience recurring outbreaks for the rest of their life.
 However, these outbreaks usually don't last long; most fever blisters heal within a few weeks and clear up on their own.

 Over-the-counter products may help heal your fever blisters.
-If you have particularly stubborn fever blisters, your healthcare provider can also prescribe medication.
+If you have particularly stubborn fever blisters, your healthcare provider can also prescribe medication, or you can opt for a more convenient option of online cold sore medication.

 Anemia develops when your body doesn’t have enough red blood cells that can effectively carry oxygen.
 People with anemia often develop sores or cracks around their mouths.
 Anemia can also cause fatigue, weakness, or dizziness.